-The mid-2000s saw a revival of the killer crocodile film with several efforts coming out all at once, including two excellent Australian entries Black Water (2007) and Rogue (2007), as well as other efforts such as Croc (2007), Primeval (2007) and Supercroc (2007), plus subsequent efforts like Freshwater (2006), The Hatching (2016), The Pool (2018) and Crawl (2019).
+The mid-2000s saw a revival of the killer crocodile film with several efforts coming out all at once, including two excellent Australian entries Black Water (2007) and Rogue (2007), as well as other efforts such as Croc (2007), Primeval (2007) and Supercroc (2007), plus subsequent efforts like Freshwater (2006), The Hatching (2016) and Croc!
+(2022).
 Both Anaconda and Lake Placid released multiple low-budget sequels and then the two franchises crossed over with Lake Placid vs Anaconda (2015).

 Parody, Comedy and Bad Movies

 Perhaps the very worst entry in this entire list is Birdemic: Shock and Terror (2008), an outright homage to The Birds, made with an ineptitude that is mind-boggling.
-This led to an equally bad sequel Birdemic 2: The Resurrection (2013).
+This led to two equally bad sequels Birdemic 2: The Resurrection (2013) and Birdemic 3 – Sea Eagle (2022).
 Equally notable in the conceptually ridiculous stakes is Lost in the Pacific (2016) with mutant cats aboard a plane.